 The county agency must attribute the total amount of the resources of the sponsor and the sponsor's spouse as determined in rule 5101:4-4-01 of the Administrative Code reduced by fifteen hundred dollars.

-(E) How are the income and resources of the sponsor attributed if he or she sponsors multiple aliens?
+(E) How are the income and resources of the sponsor attributed when he or she sponsors multiple aliens?

-If a sponsored alien can demonstrate to the county agency's satisfaction that his or her sponsor is the sponsor of other aliens, the county agency must divide the income and resources attributed under paragraphs (C) and (D) of this rule by the number of such sponsored aliens.
+When a sponsored alien can demonstrate to the county agency's satisfaction that his or her sponsor is the sponsor of other aliens, the county agency shall divide the income and resources attributed under paragraphs (C) and (D) of this rule by the number of such sponsored aliens.

 (F) When are the sponsor's income and resources not attributed to the sponsored alien?

 The county agency shall not attribute a portion of a sponsor's income or resources when the sponsored alien is:

 (1) An alien who is a member of his or her sponsor's assistance group.